vigneshksaithal/codeclippy/README.md

 # CodeClippy
-A Higlight.ing app for capturing code like Pieces app.
+A Higlight.ing app for capturing code snippets like Pieces app.